ldapjs/node-ldapjs/docs/server.md

 ### entry

-The DN the client is attempting to compare (note this is the same as the `dn` property).
+The DN the client is attempting to compare (this is the same as the `dn` property).

 ### attribute

-Will be the string name of the attribute to compare values of.
+The string name of the attribute to compare values of.

 ### value